 Another large study by Silver Center researchers showed that interferon is more effective in reducing the risk of thrombosis than other standard treatments such as chemotherapy and bloodletting (phlebotomy).

 These studies would not have been possible without the Silver Center’s extensive patient database, which was developed with CR&T funding.
-We are grateful to The Applebaum Foundation for its generous support of this research, including the development of the database.

 Potential Treatment for Anemia in MPN Patients